How AI keeps content safe with automated moderation

 The solution to this challenge is intent recognition or sentiment analysis.
 This is where your moderation system uses natural language processing algorithms to determine the intent behind every message and post, rather than simply looking for specific words.

 When the system deems a message out of line, it can be automatically stopped and sent to the flagging system.
-Inevitably, some of these assessments will be incorrect — so human review is once again an important part of the process.
+Inevitably, some of these assessments will be incorrect — so human review is once again an essential part of the process.

 Image and video moderation